neutrinojs/neutrino/packages/standardjs/README.md

 ## Building

-`@neutrinojs/standardjs` will cause errors to **fail your build** when creating a bundle via `neutrino build`.
+`@neutrinojs/standardjs` will cause errors to **fail your build** when `NODE_ENV` is not `'development'`.
 If you want to ease introduction of this linting preset to your project, consider only adding it to your `use` list during development until all linting errors have been resolved.

 ```bash
 ❯ yarn build